 Depending on the severity of your tooth’s damage, you might need to have a dental crown placed on top of the tooth.
 This will significantly help you with resuming normal functions, such as biting and chewing.
 Usually, you will need to come back on another day to have the crown attached.

 If you need to have a root canal procedure done but don’t have insurance, then there are several options that you can turn to.
-Here are five of the best options for low-cost root canal procedures.
+Here are the best options for low-cost root canal procedures.

 You may understandably feel worried about having services performed by a dental student.
 However, students undergo extensive schooling before they are able to perform procedures on patients.
 In addition, every step of the procedure will be supervised by a licensed dentist.
-As such, the quality of your root canal may be on par with that of a professional dentist.

 Depending on where you live, you may have access to public clinics that are run by local or state health departments.
 These clinics are usually subsidized by the government, which is why they can offer dental services that are either free or on a sliding scale.
-These clinics employ licensed dentists.
-As such, the quality of dental services tends to be high.

 If you fall below a certain income threshold, then you may be eligible for government-subsidized health insurance.
 Programs such as Medicaid offer comprehensive health care plans that often include dental benefits.
 Similar to most health care plans, you might have to pay a small copayment or deductible to receive dental services.